SAP-samples/ui5-mdc-json-tutorial/ex2/readme.md

 [![solution](https://flat.badgen.net/badge/solution/available/green?icon=github)](webapp)
 # Exercise 2: How to Use the MDC Filter Bar
-In this exercise, we will create a FilterBarDelegate, add a FilterBar to the xml view, use the filter association of the table and implement the search feature as a combination of filters.
+In this exercise, we will create a FilterBarDelegate, add a FilterBar to the XML view, use the filter association of the table and implement the search feature as a combination of filters.
-## Step 1: Create an FilterBarDelegate
+## Step 1: Create a FilterBarDelegate
 This delegate is responsible for managing the filtering logic for an application.
-This includes creating and managing filter fields, as well as providing the correpsonding PropertyInfo for filter fields.
+This includes creating and managing filter fields, as well as providing the corresponding PropertyInfo for filter fields.
 ###### delegate/JSONFilterBarDelegate.js
 ```javascript
 sap.ui.define([